 I have mulled over this topic of – Medications OR Therapy – for quite some time now.
-However, there is invariably a question that comes to mind for a medical doctor who is trained in psychiatry.
+However, a question came to the mind of a medical doctor trained in psychiatry.
 “Why do we even have to talk about this topic?”
 Nevertheless, I realize after being in the field of psychiatry for more than 10 years now, it is relevant to explain this in common man’s language.
 Consequently, this is because of the huge stigma that goes with the subject of mental health.

 What are the differences?

 Moreover, it is important to note the differences or similarities of Medications or Counseling in Mental health or as such General Health care.
 As such, Counseling is an art.
 Whereas, Medicine is as much of an art as it is about science.
 However, both are ways of approach towards a patient that involves speaking with, building rapport and empathizing with the patient’s condition.

 Nevertheless, while counseling involves different approaches by way of talk therapy using the mind as the subject and the various processes of the mind such as behavior, intellect, memory, insight, understanding, etc,.
 In addition, a psychiatrist would use medications in combination with counseling or in isolation depending on the time constraints that the patient load would impose.

 While, we know that medications are effective in the treatment of mental health conditions, there is evidence in the scientific world that talk therapy or counseling is as effective for some mental health conditions as medications, if not better.